habhomegit/Smartthings_Z-Wave/README.md

 13. Scroll to the bottom of the page and click "Update"
 14. Open the SmartThings App on your phone and under "My Home" look for your new device

+Note: The first time you open the device it will display calibrate even if you have manually calibrated.
+Use the value slider to calibrate position the blinds the first time.

 ## Credits